jadar/DeveloperCapes/README.md

 <a name="guideJar"/>
 ###Guide: Set up with Pre-Compiled Jar:

-Download the pre-compiled jar from Jekins.
+1. Download the pre-compiled jar from Jekins.

-####Setting up build environment.
-You are going to want to
+2. You are going to want to put the jar at the root of your code directory.
+3. Add the jar to your classpath.

+    ####Eclipse
+    - Right-click the project your code is in.
+    - Navigate to "Build Path -> Configure Build Path."
+    - Click "Jars", then "Add Jars."
+    - Add the jar you downloaded that is in the root directory of your project.

+    ####Other
+    - If you know how to add jars to classpaths on other IDEs, write it up and submit a pull request.

 <a name="guideSourceCode"/>
 ###Guide: Set up with Source Code: